|Position:||Associate Head Coach|

-Jeff Kaier enters his seventh year as an assistant coach for the UAlbany baseball team in 2018.
+Jeff Kaier enters his eighth year as an assistant coach for the UAlbany baseball team in 2019, and his second as associate head coach.
 He works with position players along with practice management, scheduling, and academic support.
 Kaier also facilitates summer and winter camps, manages summer ball placement, and is the team's third base coach on game day.

 Working with the position players in 2017, Kaier's efforts resulted in an increase in slugging percentage from .344 in 2016 to .372 in 2017.
 Home runs increased from 11 to 32, the most the team has hit in a single season since 2010.
 UAlbany earned one First Team All-Conference selection, Connor Powers, two Second Team selections, Travis Collins and Kevin Donati, and one All-Rookie selection, Marc Wangenstein.
 The team recorded its highest GPA in history in the 2016 fall semester, cumulatively 3.25.